yuhsinliu1993/Quora_QuestionPairs_DL/README.md

                         Specify the location of input data --test_data TEST_DATA
-                        Specify the location of test data --num_classes NUM_CLASSES
+                        Specify the location of test data --val_data VAL_DATA   Specify the location of test data --num_classes NUM_CLASSES
                         Specify the number of classes --num_hidden NUM_HIDDEN